It's easy to transfer or start a new personal pension.

 Nutmeg offers drawdown in partnership with our pension administrator Hornbuckle.
 If you hold a pension with Nutmeg, you’ll receive an information pack, or ‘wake-up pack’, on reaching your 50th birthday containing details of your pension.
 You’ll also receive a wake-up pack on reaching your 55th birthday and every five years on from that point, until your pension fund is fully crystallised.

-You can start drawing down from your pension from the age of 55.
-The first 25% is tax free and the remainder is subject to tax.
+You can usually start drawing down your pension from the age of 55, rising to 57 from 2028.
+The first 25% is tax free and the remainder is subject to income tax.

 Nutmeg offers flexible drawdown, this means you’re in control as you can choose how much of your pension pot you take and when you’d like to withdraw from it.